Bovine Spongiform Encephalopathy food safety requirements for imported beef and beef products for human consumption

-Imported Food Control Act 1992, beef and beef products for human consumption are considered a risk food for the likely presence of BSE agent.
-The beef can only be sourced from countries that have had their BSE food safety risk assessed and a satisfactory BSE risk status assigned by Food Standards Australia New Zealand (FSANZ) and BSE certificates negotiated and agreed between the Department of Agriculture and Water Resources and competent authorities of the exporting country.
+Under the Imported Food Control Act 1992, beef and beef products for human consumption are considered a risk food for the likely presence of BSE agent.
+The beef can only be sourced from countries that have had their BSE food safety risk assessed and a satisfactory BSE risk status assigned by Food Standards Australia New Zealand (FSANZ) and BSE certificates negotiated and agreed between the Department of Agriculture, Water and the Environment and competent authorities of the exporting country.

 Definition of beef and beef products requiring food safety certification

 Beef means the flesh, bone, offal or any other tissue of an animal in the subfamily bovinae.

 Beef products means food prepared from or containing beef, but does not include gelatine, collagen, rendered fats, tallow or di-calcium phosphate.

 Under the Imported Food Inspection Scheme, gelatine and collagen (including sausage casings produced from this type of collagen) are not targeted as risk food and certification is not required.